 Even Austria’s law, however, earlier this year was tested and failed.
 The Daily Mail explains that “You can sell Hitler schnapps!”

+…state prosecution official Heinz Rusch said the investigation ended because of a lack of proof that it was intended to glorify the National Socialist era.
 He said the 48-year-old, known as Roland M by prosecutors, from Vorarlberg in the east of the country, was motivated by profit and not by ideology.

 Should consequence be ignored when it lacks ideological motive?
 Likelihood of harm obviously will be far higher if protected by a profit clause.
 Meanwhile, popularity for Hitler is found even among the Austrian youth, as the Daily Mail also warns.

+…new survey asked youngsters aged between 16 and 19 what they thought of the dictator.
 Pollsters were astonished when 11.2 per cent of them said that Hitler ‘did many good things for the people’.